Best Times to Post on Social Media: Platform-Specific Guide for 2026

 Instagram remains one of the most active platforms across all age groups.

-Most reports point to a broad window— 7 a.m. to 4 p.m.— as Instagram’s peak hours.
+Most reports point to a broad window of 7 a.m. to 4 p.m. as Instagram’s peak hours.
 But that range is too wide to act on.
-Without audience context, it’s just noise.
+Without target audience context, it’s just noise and it won’t help you find the best time to post on Instagram.

-On weekends, you can post throughout the day; just avoid late nights or very early mornings.
+On weekends, you can post throughout the day.
+Just avoid late nights or very early mornings, since those tend to drive least engagement.

 When’s the Best Time to Post on TikTok?